kburchfiel/rope/README.md

 Kenneth Burchfiel

-*(Rope 2.3 was launched on 9/27/2019, and will probably be updated many times.)*
+*(Rope 3.0 was initially launched on 1/14/2020, and will probably be updated many times.)*

 AMDG